 The loop-back shown in the figure occurs when a customer has a problem that requires work to go back through development.
 The queues (shown with triangles) indicate that work was often in a wait state, both for development and for deployment.
 The loopback was particularly disruptive because development teams would start work on the next project only to be pulled off to work on the previous system that had gone awry.

-In some sense, the value stream map presented little new information.
+In some sense, this value stream map presented little new information.
 It illustrated what was known: Developers had a quality problem and were having to do a lot of rework.
 But the value stream map presented a new perspective.
-First, it showed the entire development process (including the marketing aspect).
-Second, a value stream map suggested geting to the root cause of the problem, which was system failure at the customer site.
-That is, we use value stream maps to identify problems and we use other Lean thinking to get to root cause.
+First, it helped to show the entire development process which included sales and marketing.
+Second, it helped to focus conversations about the root cause of the problem, which was system failure at the customer site.

-For root cause analysis, it is common in Lean to use the “Five Whys.”
+A common technique for root cause analysis is the “Five Whys.”
 This technique, credited to Sakichi Toyoda, the founder of Toyota Industries, involves asking why something happened and then why that happened and then why that happened, continuously exploring the cause-and-effect relationships underlying a particular problem until it drills down to the root cause.

 Question 1: “Why are we having to rework the system?”